ldrsInvestmentsAdmin/LDRS-Onboarding/README.md

 # Computer Setup

-## Access
+## Get Access for
 1. Github Repo
 2. Railway Application
+3. Slack
+4. Trello

 ## Install WSL
-1. Run Ubuntu Application on windows to setup your UNIX account
+1. Run Ubuntu Application on windows to setup your UNIX account (If it does not run by default on computer restart)
-2. Create username and password
+2. Create username and password for your ubunutu root user.
+This is different then the windows login or LDRS login.

 ## Install Terminal Application
+1.Install Windows Terminal from [microsoft store](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-ca&gl=ca)
-Add Ubuntu as the deafault terminal window
+2. Add Ubuntu as the default terminal window
+   - Press the down arrow at the top of the terminal. ("\/")
+   - Settings
+   - Change Default Profile to Ubuntu
+   - Hit Save and close and reopen windows terminal

 ## Install Text Editor
 The default text editor is VSCode.
 If you want to use something else let me know.